He Knows the Plans He Has For Us—Roadblocks and Pitfalls

 — Psalm 37:4

 The above verses indicate that the focus that precedes our dreams is the Lord.
-When we delight ourselves in Him, then He will give us the desires of our heart, and He will make it happen.
-We so often wear ourselves out trying to make something happen because, a lot of the time, our esteem is depending upon it.
+When we delight ourselves in Him, He will give us the desires of our hearts and make them happen.
+We so often wear ourselves out trying to make something happen because, a lot of the time, our esteem depends upon it.

 The main ingredient of any goal or vision is to please Him.